Fair Document Valuation in LLM Summaries via Shapley Values: Introduction

-In this paper, we develop a simple yet effective approximation algorithm, Cluster Shapley, that leverages textual information to improve computational efficiency.
-The intuition is straightforward: documents with similar content are likely to make comparable contributions to the final summary and therefore should receive similar Shapley values.
-Instead of treating documents as independent, the algorithm uses LLM-generated embeddings to group semantically similar documents into clusters.
-Each cluster is then treated as a single meta-document in the Shapley calculation, and the resulting cluster-level values are distributed evenly across the documents within each cluster.
-This reduces the number of combinations the LLM must summarize and evaluate, providing efficiency gains with limited loss in accuracy.
-A tunable hyperparameter-the clustering diameter $\epsilon$-controls the balance between accuracy and cost: smaller values of $\epsilon$ yield more accurate but slower computations, whereas larger values offer faster, coarser approximations.
+To solve this computation issue, we develop a simple yet effective approximation algorithm, Cluster Shapley, that leverages textual content for efficiency.
+The intuition is that documents with similar content make comparable contributions and should receive similar Shapley values.
+Instead of treating documents as independent, the algorithm uses LLM-generated embeddings to group semantically similar documents into clusters, treats each cluster as a single meta-document in the Shapley calculation, and distributes each cluster's value evenly across its documents, sharply reducing the number of combinations the LLM must summarize and evaluate at limited accuracy cost.
+These clusters are \emph{query-specific}: they are formed over the retrieved set $S_q$ of each query, so two documents grouped together for one query may fall into different clusters for another (indeed, a document may not even belong to $S_q$ for the other query), and the clustering is recomputed per query rather than fixed globally.
+A tunable clustering diameter $\epsilon$ trades off accuracy against cost: smaller $\epsilon$ yields more accurate but slower computation, larger $\epsilon$ the reverse.
+We also establish theoretical guarantees for Cluster Shapley.
+The algorithm reduces complexity from $O(2^n)$ to $O(n^2+C_{\mathcal M}(m))$, where $n=|S_q|$ is the number of retrieved documents, $m$ is the number of query-specific clusters, and $C_{\mathcal M}(m)$ is the cost of the cluster-level Shapley procedure; exact cluster-level computation gives $C_{\mathcal M}(m)=O(2^m)$, while Monte Carlo gives $C_{\mathcal M}(m)=O(Nm)$.
+We derive a general oracle-style bound that separates the deterministic clustering/coarsening bias from any cluster-level numerical approximation error, and the approximation is exact when the partition is refined to singleton documents; under an additional Lipschitz condition, the deterministic term admits an interpretable specialization in terms of within-cluster dispersion and meta-document aggregation.
+We also translate the bound into a corresponding bound on the revenue-attribution error.
+Together, these results show that Cluster Shapley is a principled, scalable solution deployable even at large scale.